mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 The topic name is given explicitly as the last parameter of the `sendToKafka()` method.

-First step in records sending is to get Kafka producer instance from the `KafkaProducerFactory`.
+First step in records sending is getting Kafka producer instance from the `KafkaProducerFactory`.

 ``` scala
 rdd.foreachPartition { records =>